jieyouxu/types-and-programming-languages-notes/docs/index.md

 # Notes on Types and Programming Languages

-These notes mostly follow the *Types and Programming Languages*[^1] book by Bejamin C. Pierce, but may also contain additional remarks and may link to other external resources.
+These notes mostly follow the *Types and Programming Languages*[^1] [\[TaPL\]][TaPL] book by Bejamin C. Pierce, but may also contain additional remarks and may link to other external resources, including but not limited to: blog posts, conference talks, journal articles, papers, code, repositories, etc.

+When no inline citation is specified, assume the material is adapted from
+\[TaPL\].

 [Get the Types and Programming Languages book :book:][TaPL]{: .md-button }